omar25599/Data_Portfolio/predicting medical representatives/README.md

-# Predicting Medical Representatives Project
+# Optimizing Medical Representatives’ Mission in Targeting Doctors
 ## Overview
 This project aims to develop a predictive model for Optimizing Medical Representatives' Mission in Targeting Doctors based on various features.
 The goal is to improve targeting strategies, ultimately increasing prescription rates and optimizing sales efforts.
 ## Files and Structure